mikedilger/mosaic-spec/docs/tags.md

 fields into the 65,532 data bytes however they wish.

-Applications SHOULD expect tags to be indexed by their type and some prefix of their value (of unspecified length, but it SHOULD include at least 32 bytes).
-As a consequence, tags should be defined to front-load their unique aspects within the first 32 bytes of their value to maximize the effectiveness of indexes.
+Applications SHOULD expect tags to be indexed by their type and some prefix of their value (of unspecified length, but it SHOULD include at least 22 bytes including the type).
+As a consequence, tags should be defined to front-load their unique aspects within the first 20 bytes of their value to maximize the effectiveness of indexes.